PhantomInsights/subreddit-analyzer/README.md

 * pandas - For analysing and getting insights from datasets.
 * matplotlib - For creating graphs and plots.
 * seaborn - For enhancing the style of matplotlib plots.
-* word_cloud - For creating the word clouds.
+* wordcloud - For creating the word clouds.

 ## ETL Process